-To drive growth, every SaaS business has to build the right pricing strategy (and update it on an ongoing basis).
-Pricing innovations by SaaS companies are typically associated with acquiring new customers - i.e. get the first month free etc. But pricing can also be a powerful lever for driving customer retention, which is one of the most important factors in any SaaS success story.
+To drive growth and thrive through even the most difficult economical landscapes, every SaaS business has to build the right pricing strategy (and continually update it to meet the moment).
+Pricing innovations by SaaS companies are typically associated with new customer acquisition – “get the first month free”, etc. – but pricing can also be a powerful lever for driving customer retention, an important factor in any SaaS success story, but especially when faced with a downturn.

 In this article, we’ll give an overview of three approaches to pricing that SaaS businesses can use to maximize retention.
 This is by no means an exhaustive list, but can be a good starting point to get the creative pricing juices flowing.